 What will your child learn with us in Reception?

 We follow the Early Years Statutory Framework (September 2021) to take children on a journey of discovery, during which we nurture their individual interests, needs and development.
 We deliver our inclusive EYFS curriculum through a combination of high quality, language rich teaching interactions and enriched indoor and outdoor environments.
 Our play based curriculum incorporates adult modelling, independent exploration, observation, guided learning and direct teaching and covers all seven areas of the EYFS curriculum which are - Communication and Language, Personal Social and Emotional Development, Physical Development, Literacy, Mathematics, Understanding of the World and Expressive Art and Design.
-Using Development Matters 2021 as a guide, we use a progressive approach to loosely plan out the skills and knowledge we want our children to gain each term – we then adapt these as and when required to meet the ever changing needs and interests of our children in a continuous cycle of observation, assessment and planning.
-Our curriculum goals can be found in the document below.
+Using Development Matters 2021 as a guide, we use a progressive approach to loosely plan out the knowledge and skills we want our children to gain each term – we then adapt these as and when required to meet the ever changing needs and interests of our children in a continuous cycle of observation, assessment and planning.
+The documents below will give you more information about the EYFS curriculum in general.
+To find out exactly what we are learning with our current Reception children please visit our Reception class page by following the link.